 To be honest, unless you were paying close attention to the taste, they might look and even mostly taste the same.
 So, what's the tie breaker for Black Krim vs. Cherokee Purple?

 If I had to pick one, I would pick the Black Krim because I find it slightly more disease resistant, consistent in yielding high-quality fruit across the season, and most importantly: balanced but bold in taste.
 Rich and intense, but a perfect complement of salty to balance the sweet.
+Check out the differences between Paul Robeson and Cherokee Purple tomatoes as well (I find the folks also love Paul Robeson if they're looking to grow either Cherokee Purple or Black Krim tomatoes!)

 Both Black Krim and Cherokee Purple are deep red tomatoes with purple hues and green or brown shoulders.
 Both are indeterminate mid-season tomatoes that will keep growing until the season ends with the first frost.